theAmbassadorsLAB/Timesync-Client/README.md

 ### <a name="client.properties"></a>Properties:
 - debug : Boolean, enable debug messages.
 - server : String, the server address to connect to.
-- port : Integer (optional), the server port to connect on, defaults to 80.
 - autoReconnect : boolean (optional), automatically reconnect when the server connection is dropped, defaults to true.
 - autoInitSync : boolean (optional), automatically initiate a sync request to the server on a successful connection, defaults to true.